For Women Scotland: Gender Representation on Public Boards (Scotland) Act 2018

 The Supreme Court heard the appeal on 26 and 27 November 2024, with judgment due in "weeks or months".
 For Women Scotland called on the court to find sex an "immutable biological state".
 The Scottish Government argued that someone who had acquired status as a woman using a gender recognition certificate was entitled to protections under the Equality Act just as those who were women at birth were.

 On 16 April 2025, the Supreme Court ruled that the definitions of "man", "woman", and "sex" in the Equality Act 2010 referred to biological sex, deeming that it would be "incoherent" to include trans people with GRCs in these categories.
 The judges said they were not ruling more broadly on the definition of "sex" or whether trans women are women in other contexts, saying "it was not the role of the court to adjudicate on the meaning of gender or sex".
 Lord Hodge counselled against interpreting the ruling as "a triumph of one or more groups in our society at the expense of another", reaffirming that trans people remain protected from discrimination under other provisions of the Equality Act that classify "gender reassignment" as a protected characteristic.

 Following the ruling, the group received messages including death threats and hostility towards women.

 In August 2025, For Women Scotland made a legal application for the Scottish government’s policies on schools and prisons to be quashed, on the basis that they were not in accordance with the Supreme Court judgment.
+In June 2026, Judge Lady Ross upheld the challenge to the SNP policy that housed some trans women in female-only jails, and ruled that prisons must be divided by biological sex instead of gender identity.